Andrea/andrea.github.io/_posts/2011-01-23-why-setters-and-getters-are-considered-a-code-smell-in-your-aggregate-roots.markdown

-Instead, you can write an AddStock method, which in reality would do something a bit more explicit ( I m sure you could call it StockDelivered or similar, but I guess it depends on your domain …)
+Instead, you can write an AddStock method, which in reality would do something a bit more explicit ( I'm sure you could call it StockDelivered or similar, but I guess it depends on your domain …)